technology-toolbox/website/content/blog/jjameson/2007/04/24/team-based-development-in-microsoft-office-sharepoint-server-2007.md

 ---
-title: "Team-Based Development in Microsoft Office SharePoint Server 2007"
+title: Team-Based Development in Microsoft Office SharePoint Server 2007
 date: 2007-04-24T07:56:00-06:00
 excerpt:
   "Eric Charran has posted an article on MSDN with some great pointers on